CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/fe_assets/_range.html | An HTML template for the front-end range tables page.
 /vault/fe_assets/_range_row.html | An HTML template for the front-end range tables page.
 /vault/fe_assets/_sections.html | An HTML template for the sections list.
-/vault/fe_assets/_sections_row.html | An HTML template for the sections list.
 /vault/fe_assets/_statistics.html | An HTML template for the front-end statistics page.
 /vault/fe_assets/_updates.html | An HTML template for the front-end updates page.
 /vault/fe_assets/_updates_row.html | An HTML template for the front-end updates page.